dmoisset/s5/character/classes/wizard.md

 At 10th level, the following Magic Hacks become available too:

 __Diviner’s Tap.__ You hack a computer to provide surveillance.
 This requires 10 minutes and a successful Int(Computers) check vs the computer base DC (if you fail, you can’t retrying).
 This tap lasts for a week, or until you set another tap.
-See [the CRB](https://www.google.com/url?q=http://aonsrd.com/MagicHacks.aspx?ItemName%3DDiviner%2527s%2520Tap&amp;sa=D&amp;ust=1578096734136000) to know what kind of information you get from this ability.
+You can program your tap either to give you general information about user activity on the device or to receive a mental alarm when a user accesses or transmits data about a specific topic (getting an idea of the information found).
+For instance, a user might hold a video call to talk about your exploits.
+If you chose to receive general information, you might know that a video call took place but not the call’s topic.
+If you chose to have the tap receive an alarm when the topic is you, you’d get the gist of the conversation (but not a complete transcript).

 __Flash Teleport.__ You can cast misty step by spending 1 RP instead of a spell slot.
 You are not required to have it prepared or even in your spell cache.